erumd/Password-Generator/README.md

 I used Visual Studio code to build the application.
 Resources I used to help with write proper functioning code are Stackoverflow, w3schools, and MDN developer mozilla.
 I used list of Password Special Characters from the OWASP Foundation] https://www.owasp.org/index.php/Password_special_characters.
-I would also like to thank my classmates for doing a study group to help each other out.
+I would also like to thank my classmates (Tony, Joseph, and Will) for doing a study group to help us out.
 I could not have done completed this assignment without them.

 - - -